"As an attorney who has worked on cases against Tom and Alesia, when I needed to file for disability myself, I called them for help." —N.B.

 The PBGC can also terminate a single-employer plan in what is referred to as an “involuntary termination,” if it determines any of the following are taking place:

 Do you need an ERISA lawyer in Minnesota?
+A Minneapolis, MN based ERISA lawyer will protect your rights.
 Beedem Law is here to protect your rights and help with your claim in its early stages.
 Working with an experienced ERISA lawyer is your best chance at winning your case.
-As an added bonus, we at Beedem Law offer free case evaluations to clients with concerns about ERISA, pension plans, and related matters such as medical and long term disability benefits.
-Contact us today to schedule your free meeting.
+As an added bonus, we offer free case evaluations to clients with concerns about ERISA, pension plans, and related matters such as medical and long-term disability benefits.
+To schedule your free meeting, call us in Minneapolis at 612-305-1300 or reach out online.